 7. Taking Good Care of Your Down

 Second, good cleaning can extend the life of your down product.
 Dirt and oils from your body can eventually make their way into the down and cause it to lose its loft.
-For sleeping bags in particular, one way to avoid this is by using a thin silk liner.
+For sleeping bags in particular, one way to avoid this is by using a sleeping bag liner.
 Not only are these liners comfortable, they form a thin barrier between you and your bag that keeps it clean and oil-free.
-And if a cluster of down or errant feather makes its way through the shell of your gear, it’s best to gently massage it back in as opposed to pulling it out.
+Finally, if a cluster of down or errant feather makes its way through the shell of your gear, it’s best to gently massage it back in as opposed to pulling it out.

 8. Our Favorite Down Products

 As we’ve mentioned above, we depend heavily on down for most serious outdoor pursuits.
 Its warmth-to-weight ratio and compressibility are unbeatable, and it’s pretty darn cozy too.
 For backcountry trips, we carry a down jacket for warmth, usually of the lightweight variety.
 Almost all of our recommended backpacking sleeping bags are made with down.
 For winter sports and downhill skiing in particular, some ski jackets and ski pants use down insulation for added warmth.
 On the flipside, if you’re leaning toward a synthetic jacket for the added water resistance and breathability, we’ve also compiled a list of the best synthetic jackets.
 Finally, it’s important to note that a few companies offer “hybrid” models that use down around the core for warmth and synthetic insulation in moisture-prone areas (including Arc’teryx’s venerable Cerium collection), which we think really maximizes the performance benefits of each.
 Below are our top picks for both down jackets and down sleeping bags.

 Best Overall Down Jacket: Patagonia men's Down Sweater / women's Down Sweater